Michigan State, Kansas headline strong Maui field

 Michigan State and Kansas, the teams with the Hall of Fame coaches, top the marquee.

 The Spartans were the preseason No. 1 but suffered a setback before their first game, losing guard Joshua Langford to a foot injury until at least January.
-Another hit came on Nov.
-9, when star guard Cassius Winston’s brother, Zachary, was hit by a train and killed.
+Then, on Nov.
+9, star guard Cassius Winston’s brother, Zachary, was hit by a train and killed.

 Michigan State followed the loss to Kentucky with three straight wins, including an impressive road victory over No. 12 Seton Hall.
 The Spartans open against Virginia Tech in their fifth Maui appearance.